maseDevelop/Centra-DEX/README.md

 # :comet: Centra-DEX

-Research Project
+Research Project - COMPX520 - Mason Elliott

-On-chain Part of the wider Decentralised Exchange System
+This is the code for my COMPX520 Dissertation.
+Code was produced as discussion for the disseration report.

+This repository represents the on-chain part of the exchange system.